Did you know that rejection actually hurts, as in physical pain?

 “Ms. Peterson, would it be too much trouble for you to give me an estimate on the delivery time frame?”

-Phrases for asking for help when you are in some kind of an emergency
+Phrases for asking for help when you are in an emergency

-“I could do with some help, please.” — a quite direct way of asking for help, which shows that you’re in dire need of assistance
+“I could do with some help, please.” — a pretty direct way of asking for help when you’re in a pickle

 “Hello, everybody!
-I’m new in the company and I could do with some help, please!”
+I’m new to the company and could do with some help, please!”

 “I can’t manage / I’m in over my head.
 Can you help?” — when you are desperate for help